juhahinkula/hhmobile/README.md

 ![screenshot]({{ site.baseurl }}/img/weathermapped_screenshot1.jpg) ![screenshot]({{ site.baseurl }}/img/weathermapped_screenshot2.jpg)

-### Boardgame Finder
+### BoardGame Finder

-User can search boardgames and their rules.
+User can search board games and their rules.
 There is also possibility to save own favorites.
 App is using public Rest API and it is developed using React Native.

 ![screenshot]({{ site.baseurl }}/img/board1.jpg) ![screenshot]({{ site.baseurl }}/img/board2.jpg) ![screenshot]({{ site.baseurl }}/img/board3.jpg)